 The scariest part of staying in a hostel is security.
 Well, in the end, you are sleeping with strangers in the same room.
 So many things could go wrong.
 What if someone steals something from the room?
 What if someone brings another person over?
 Anything could happen and it is just part of the experience.

 But these undesired circumstances can be limited and prevented by choosing the right hostel and being careful.
 The first thing I do when I’m checked in a hostel is to lock all my valuables in the locker or safe box.
-All the stuff that I leave in the open are things that I don’t mind losing or won’t expect anyone to take them (clothes).
+All the stuff that I leave in the open are things that I don’t mind losing or won’t expect anyone to take such as clothes.

 As far as other travelers go, my thinking is, “Who would travel thousands of miles to a foreign country just to take stuff from other travelers?”
 If they want to steal, they can do it in their own country without spending the money on a plane ticket.